 Item Variation Store Table

-The format and processing of the Item Variation Store table and its constituent formats is described in the subcaluse "Font variations common table formats".
+The format and processing of the Item Variation Store table and its constituent formats is described in the subclause "Font variations common table formats".
 Specification of the interpolation algorithm used to derive values for particular variation instances is given in subclause 7.1.

 The Item Variation Store contains adjustment-delta values arranged in one or more sets of deltas that are referenced using delta-set indices.
 For values that require variation adjustment, a delta-set index is used to reference the particular variation data needed for that target value.
 Within the GDEF, GPOS or JSTF tables, delta-set indices are provided in VariationIndex tables associated with particular target items, such as caret positions in the GDEF table.
 For a description of the VariationIndex table, see subclause 6.2.
 For details on use of VariationIndex tables within the GDEF table, see discussion earlier in this chapter.
 For details on use of VariationIndex tables within the GPOS or JSTF tables, see the discussion of OFF Font variations in the chapters for each of those tables.